Upgrading Single Front-end Deployments¶

 diff -ur /var/lib/one/remotes/etc.YYYY-MM-DD /var/lib/one/remotes/etc. You can use graphical diff-tools like

-meldto compare both directories, which are very useful in this step.
+meldto compare both directories; they are very useful in this step.

 - Edit the new files and port all the customizations from the previous version.

-If you have modified configuration files lets’s use onecfg to automate the configuration file upgrades.
+If you have modified configuration files, let’s use onecfg to automate the configuration file upgrades.

-Before upgrading OpenNebula, you need to ensure that state of OneScape configuration module is clean without any pending migrations from past or outdated configurations.
+Before upgrading OpenNebula, you need to ensure that the configuration state is clean without any pending migrations from past or outdated configurations.
 Run

 onecfg status to check the configuration state.